cgrates/cgrates/docs/sessions.rst

 	**\*terminate**
 		Terminate a session (or initialize + terminate) out of event.

-\*suppliers
+\*routes
 	Process the event with :ref:`Suppliers`.
 Auxiliary flags available:

 	**\*ignore_errors**
-		Ignore the suppliers with errors instead of failing the request completely.
+		Ignore the routes with errors instead of failing the request completely.

 	**\*event_cost**
-		Ignore suppliers with cost higher than the event cost.
+		Ignore routes with cost higher than the event cost.

 \*thresholds
 	Process the event with :ref:`ThresholdS` for monitoring.